How to stop Binge Eating with these 9 helpful steps

 The common cause of a binge eating habit is to try to control undesirable feelings like sadness, depression, or loneliness.

-If someone has bad days, food seems like the only friend.
+If someone is having a bad day, food seems like the only friend they have.
 Having bad foods causes stress and anxiety to disappear, and the feeling fades out.
 It was only fleeting.

 Go back to the time when you started binge eating.
 What was happening for you around then?